Legally reviewed by:

 Reach Out to a Personal Injury Lawyer at Setareh Law for Help Calculating Your Damages

 As you’re recovering from an accident, you need to know all about your right to request financial support for your losses.
-Non-economic damages allow you to include unbillable losses, like emotional distress, in your accident claim.
+Non-economic damages allow you to include unbillable losses, like emotional distress, in your accident claim, which can be crucial when dealing with healthcare providers.

 If you’re struggling to estimate the compensation you might be owed after an accident, contact Setareh Law.
 Our attorneys can discuss the extent of your losses and how you can include them in a personal injury complaint.
 Call (310) 659-1826 or contact us online to schedule your first case consultation today.
 We also speak Spanish.